Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 ### Security Warning

-1. If you see a message in PowerShell
+If you see a message in PowerShell

 `Security warning
 Run only scripts that you trust.
 While scripts from the internet can be useful, this script can potentially harm your computer.
 If you trust this script, use the Unblock-File cmdlet to allow the script to run without this warning message.
-Do you want to run C:\MyConnectedFactoryClone\build.ps1?
+Do you want to run <...> deploy.ps1?
 [D] Do not run  [R] Run once  [S] Suspend  [?]
 Help (default is "D"):
 Do you want to run this script?`

-2. Choose R
+Choose R to run once.

 ### Resource group name